arcticblizzard/Coinmarch/docs/locations/districts/Eastmere.md

 ## Summary

-Eastmere perches between the High Road and the sheer cliffs overlooking the Blade Sea, just inside the East Gate.
+Eastmere sits between the High Road and the sheer cliffs overlooking the Blade Sea, just inside the East Gate.
 Its winding lanes lead from a bustling square south of the gate up toward a row of grand cliff-top residences.
 Eastmere is prized by the city’s elite who seek both easy access to the High Road and sweeping sea vistas.

 ## History & Role